chlange/jeopardy/README.md

 * automated game state backup after each answer
 	* backups can be found in gameStates/backups/
 	* backups ordered by round and unix timestamp
-* scoring
-	* see gameStates/score.jsf for overall scoring
 * formatted text, sound, images and videos as answer
 	* see answers/README or wiki for further instructions
 	* images and videos will be resized if too big